Gift Ideas for Truck Drivers

 The oil pump is what regulates semi-truck oil pressure.
 If the pump is malfunctioning in any way, one of the first things that will happen is your low oil pressure warning light will come on.

-What to do – You will need to have your pump checked by a mechanic to confirm if this is the cause or not.
+What to do: You will need to have your pump checked by a mechanic to confirm if this is the cause or not.

 5. Clogged or Dirty Oil Filter

 Oil filters help to remove contaminants, dirt, and other debris from engine oil.
-These particles can build up over time, and without a filter, would cause serious damage to an engine.
+These particles can build up over time and, without a filter, would cause serious damage to an engine.

 Filters can only hold so much before they need replacing.
 If your filter is starting to get clogged up, less oil will flow around the engine, causing the pressure to drop.

-What to do – Have your oil filter checked by a mechanic and replaced if necessary.
+What to do: Have your oil filter checked by a mechanic and replaced if necessary.

 What Is Normal Oil Pressure on a Semi-Truck?